This section describes recent proposals under consideration by OQSI potential contributions that may be:

-One theme that has been repeatedly drawn to our attention is a rising frustration on the part of project managers and some donors on how to manage project design in the context of the UN Sustainable Development Goals (SDGs).
+A permanent theme that has been repeatedly drawn to our attention is a rising frustration on the part of project managers, and some donors, on how to manage project design in the context of the UN Sustainable Development Goals (SDGs).

 The main concern is that there is a significant gap in analytical techniques to link up the macro-economic perspectives of SDGs to what specific projects should do in support of them.
 The problem is that SDGs initiatives to meet them need to be multi-factorial and embrace many different domains of application and required expertise.
-This creates significant problems for project design teams and, in some cases, ministries, in being able to assemble the required expertise which also possesses the experience and capabilities is applying appropriate analytical methods to create transparent links between the macroeconomic and microeconomic (project level) activities.
+This creates significant problems for project design teams and, in some cases, ministries.
+There is a need to assemble the required expertise which also possesses the experience and capabilities in applying appropriate analytical methods to create transparent links between the macroeconomic and microeconomic (project level) activities.
 Without good design and macro-micro cohesion is self-evident that project monitoring and evaluation in the context of SDGs is problematic.
-Project assessors report that many projects are being submitted for funding that use SDGs as headline justifications but which lack any convincing organic or functional content that demonstrates any feasibility of the projects to deliver the stated objectives.
+Project assessors report that many projects are being submitted for funding that use SDGs as headline justifications but which lack any convincing organic or functional content that demonstrates any feasibility of the projects to deliver the stated sustainability objectives.

 We have removed the listing of topics under consideration for inclusion in the current due diligence design procedures because the emphasis on analytical tools has simplified our assessment procedure and in many cases removed previous propositions from consideration.

 is a division of

 The George Boole Foundation Limited